Bay Wind Regatta

 Use the list below to access detailed information about the regatta (or scroll down):

 - Regatta Food

 - Local Accommodations

 - Info for Non-Residents

-The regatta takes place at the St Margaret Sailing Club, Glen Haven, Nova Scotia, from July 21-23, 2017.
+The regatta took place at the St Margaret Sailing Club, Glen Haven, Nova Scotia, from July 21-23, 2017.
 It includes the Nova Scotia Laser and Radial Championships.

-It is open to boats of the 29er, Club 420, Laser, Laser Radial, and Optimist classes.
+It is open to boats of the 29er, Club 420, International 420, Laser, Laser Radial, and Optimist classes.
 A Green Fleet course is offered for the Optimist and Club 420 classes.